-The entrance to the expansion, which is pictured here, is located where the Dumbo ride used to spin.
-Disney appropriated some of the area that once served as the lagoon for the defunct 20,000 Leagues Under the Sea submarine ride as well as Mickey's Toontown Fair to more than double the size of the iconic land.Continue to 2 of 14 below.
+The entrance to the expansion, which is pictured here, is located where the original Dumbo ride used to spin.
+To build the area, Disney appropriated some of the area that once served as the lagoon for the defunct 20,000 Leagues Under the Sea submarine ride as well as Mickey's Toontown Fair.
+The additional acreage more than doubles the size of the Magic Kingdom’s iconic land.

 The Seven Dwarfs Mine Train

 The highlight of the expansion and the centerpiece of the land’s Fantasyland Forest is the Seven Dwarfs Mine Train.
 The ride is a combination family roller coaster and cute dark ride.
 Unlike the Snow White attraction that preceded the Mine Train ride, the emphasis is less on the heroine’s scary adventures and more on the heigh-hoing dwarfs and their work in the diamond mine.
 It begins in the dwarfs' cottage.
 From there, guests board “mine cars” for a rollicking ride.

 For Disney World's seventh coaster, the prototype ride system sends the train's cars swinging to and fro as they navigate the track.
 Because they freely pivot perpendicular to the track, the unique cars, rather than the passengers, bear the brunt of the lateral g-forces.
 The forces aren’t all that intense.
 The coaster, which has a low height requirement of 38 inches, only accelerates to 34 mph.
 The swinging cars are among the unique features of Seven Dwarfs ride.
 Slight spoiler alert: Be on the lookout for the menacing witch, who has a cameo in the attraction.

 Under the Sea- Journey of the Little Mermaid